-This is the time of year where I start seeing posts on social media about what to do after a concert, what to do during testing, and even, what to do when your students aren’t allowed to play because of noise during testing!
+This is the time of year where we see posts on social media about what to do after a concert, what to do during testing, and even, what to do when your students can’t to play because of noise during testing!
 So, whether any of these scenarios resonate with you, or if you are looking for something different to try, here are five ideas that will motivate learners, tap into creativity, and help you move towards a more learner-centered environment.

 Reflecting is an invaluable tool that we do not use enough – with our students or as teachers – but the fact is, it’s essential for a learner-centered environment.
 If reflecting is not already a part of your routine, following a concert or performance is a great time to try it.
 Students should reflect not only on their performance but also on their preparations leading up to it and how it will impact their future learning.
 This process of “thinking about thinking” is known as metacognition.
 It allows students to take their learning to the next level.

-If your students are new to reflection, you might want to begin with sentence starters to as guidance.
+If your students are new to reflection, begin with sentence starters to as guidance.
 “I was good at_____.”
 “Next time I might_____.”
 “I still struggle with______.”
 You could also try providing students with graphic organizers such as a PMI chart: Plus, Minus, and Interesting.
-Students are instructed to fill in items for each category.
+Students fill in items for each category.
 Remember – when reflecting, the process is as important as the product.

 “We do not learn from experience…we learn from reflecting on experience.”
 John Dewey

-For many teachers, especially those with ensembles, the majority of our rehearsal time is teacher directed.
+For many teachers, especially those with ensembles, most of our rehearsal time is teacher directed.
 After a concert is a great time to try giving students the opportunity to stand in front of the ensemble.
 I have had students conduct our performance pieces, run warm-ups, teach new skills, or introduce lines from the method book.
 And they love it!
-Students should get the opportunity to have their voices heard, and allowing them time in front of the ensemble gives them a new appreciation for how an ensemble works outside of their sections.
+Students should have their voices heard, and allowing them time in front of the ensemble gives them a new appreciation for how an ensemble works outside of their sections.

 The Makerspace movement has been finding its way into classrooms around the world, but how many music teachers have tried it?
 A Makerspace project is an excellent choice for a day when playing instruments is not an option.
 For those that are new to the Makerspace concept, it is primarily intended for students to create, invent, and learn.
 Some Makerspaces are very involved, including things like 3D printers, electronics, and computer software.
 Others are more simple and contain found objects and art supplies, such as cardboard tubes, rubber bands, string, etc.

 I created a Makerspace Instrument Challenge for my students using everyday materials and recyclables.
 Their task was to create an instrument that could produce a sound.
-They were given 5 minutes to look at the materials and plan their instruments, 1 minute to “shop” for materials, and 10 minutes to create.
+I gave them 5 minutes to look at the materials and plan their instruments, 1 minute to “shop” for materials, and 10 minutes to create.
 I enjoyed watching the students work, and their creativity was evident throughout the project.
-Here are the project details, feel free to make a copy: Makerspace Instrument Challenge.
+Here are the project details: Makerspace Instrument Challenge.
 I guarantee you will love the results!
 Pair this with an exploration of sound or instruments families to make it more cohesive unit.